 These ads are far more effective than text ads, as customers searching for your product can look at the image and decide if it matches their requirements.
 This results in more qualified leads ready to spend, maximizing your return.

 Shopping Ad campaigns are manually run and boast a number of features, including:

 - Search term reports (what search terms led to the products being shown)

 What is Google Smart Shopping?

 In other words?
-Google automates your Shopping Ad campaign according to a few specifications and attempts to maximise return while working within your budget.
-All you have to do is nominate:
+Google automates your Shopping Ad campaign according to a few specifications and attempts to maximize return while working within your budget.
+All you have to do is nominate the following:

 - The products you want to include in your campaign

 - The country you wish to target (Australia, etc.)

 - The budget and target ROAS (Return on Advertising Spend)

 Once you’ve done this, Google will get to work and show your ads to the most relevant users.
 It does this by utilizing “a wide range of auction-time signals including device, location, time of day, remarketing list, language, and operating system to capture the unique context of every search.”